singh-man/books/crackingTheCoding/18_advancedTopics.md

 ### Rabin-Karp  Substring  Search

-The brute force way to search for a substring S in a larger string B takes O(s(b- s)) time, where s is the length of S and b is the length of B. We do this by searching through the first b - s + 1 characters in B and, for each, checking if the next s characters match S.
+The brute force way to search for a substring S in a larger string B takes O(s(b-s)) time, where s is the length of S and b is the length of B. We do this by searching through the first b - s + 1 characters in B and, for each, checking if the next s characters match S.

 The Rabin-Karp algorithm optimizes this with a little trick: if two strings are the same, they must have the same hash value.
 (The converse, however, is not true.
 Two different strings can have the same hash value.)